surajmaity/Crypto_market_sentiment_analyzer/README.md

 ## 🤖 History and Use of LLMs

-While this project uses offline libraries (VADER, TextBlob) for the final sentiment analysis to meet the requirements, LLMs were instrumental in the development process.
+While this project uses offline libraries (VADER, TextBlob) for the rough sentiment analysis to meet the requirements, LLMs were instrumental in the development process.
 Here is a simulated history of prompts used:

 1.  **Initial Planning:** *"Act as a senior software architect.
 Design a modular Python application for a crypto sentiment analyzer.
 The components should be: data collection, sentiment analysis, and report generation.
 What would the file structure and key functions look like?"*
 2.  **API Selection:** *"Compare public, free-to-use APIs for cryptocurrency prices.
 I need price, 24h volume, and 24h % change for Bitcoin, Ethereum, and Solana in a single call.
 Provide Python code examples for CoinGecko vs. CoinCap."*